 Student Course Evaluations:

 All courses are to be evaluated by students toward the end of each quarter using the UW online course evaluation system.
-You will receive instructions from Gabi Crosby within the last 2-3 weeks of the quarter.
+You will receive instructions from our office within the last 2-3 weeks of the quarter.

-If you have questions regarding the online course evaluation system, please contact Gabi Crosby.
+If you have questions regarding the online course evaluation system, please contact us.
 You will be notified of the results and receive a copy of the report, including supplemental comments, after all evaluations have been scored.

 Grades are due the first Tuesday following finals week.
 Grades must be submitted online via Grade Book.
-Gabi Crosby will send reminders to all faculty and is available to provide technical support and assistance if needed.
+Reminders are sent to all faculty and staff are available to provide technical support and assistance if needed.
 No grades can be submitted online via Grade Book after the stated deadline (day/time).
 Learn more about grade submission at http://www.washington.edu/lst/web_tools/gradebook.